- Where are you licensed as an attorney? Can you represent me?

 Answer: Generally, no. All of the information we need from you is covered by our online form.

-Question: I’m a citizen of a foreign country and I don’t have an address in the United States.
+Question: I’m a citizen or business of a foreign country and I don’t have an address in the United States.
 Can I still apply for a U.S. trademark?

 Answer: Yes.
-There is absolutely no problem with using a foreign home address or foreign business address for a U.S. trademark.
+As long you are represented by a US-licensed attorney (like us), there is absolutely no problem with using a foreign home address or foreign business address for a U.S. trademark application.
 You may file as a foreign individual or as a foreign business entity.
 Get started now.

-Question: I own a single-member LLC.
-Should I have you file the application for me as an individual or as an LLC?
+Question: Should I file a trademark application as an individual or as an LLC?

 Question: Why are you so much less expensive than other trademark attorneys?